yjjnls/napi-emscripten/test/opencv/ReadMe.md

     EMSCRIPTEN_CV_RECT(int, "Rect")
     EMSCRIPTEN_CV_RECT(float, "Rect2f")
 ```

+5. `val` is commonly JsArray format, it can be napi typedarray, object, number, string or others.
+It shoud noted according to their function name.
+In function args, val usually is array type.
+While in function return type, it can not only be array but also be single number, string or object.

 ## notes
 Args passing to value_object constructor(js code) should be the same order with the declartion(cpp code).